-Khakas is a Turkic language with about 60,000 speakers mainly in the southern Siberian Khakas Republic or Khakassia in the Russian Federation.
+Khakas is a Turkic language with about 60,000 speakers mainly in the Republic of Khakassia in eastern Siberia in the south of the Russian Federation.
 There are a number of different dialects of Khakas, named after different tribes: Sagay, Kacha, Koybal, Beltir and Kyzyl, and Khakas speakers call themselves Tadar (Tatar), and their language belongs to the Uighur-Oguz group of the eastern Hun branch of Turkic languages.

 In the mid-19th century a number of Finnish and Russian linguists started documenting Khakas.
 A literary version of the Khakas language was developed in 1924 using the Cyrillic alphabet.
 The Latin alphabet was used to write the language between 1929 and 1939, after which the Cyrillic alphabet was used.

 Полған на кiзi пос паза тиң тöрiпче паза тиң постың синiн пiлiнгенiн паза тöрелерiнiңде полча. Олардың сағынғаны паза арығ сағыс пар паза харындастар чiли тудынарға киректер.